CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (d) Account 3404, garbage-refuse charges, classification shall be for revenue from services provided by the village district waste management system; and

-(e) Account 3409, other charges, classification shall be for revenue from services provided by the village district not otherwise classified.
+(e) Account 3409, other charges, classification shall be for revenue from services provided by the village district not classified in (a) through (d) above.

 (a) Account 3500, special assessments, classification shall be for amounts levied against certain properties to defray all or part of the cost of specific capital improvements or services deemed to benefit primarily those properties;